 Is Alzheimer’s disease Genetic?

-Seventy percent of the risk of Alzheimer’s disease is believed to be genetic.
+It’s believe that seventy percent of the risk of Alzheimer’s disease is genetic.
 However, there are other risk factors such as being female, head injuries, depression, hypertension, etc.

 What are Alzheimer’s Symptoms?